-This is the manual for the version 0.9.10.
+This is the manual for version 1.1.
 If you need further help or you would like to suggest new features send a mail to firstname.lastname@example.org

 nan answer means "not a number".
 For example

 nan.
-Press 'Ans' to get last answer.
-Note: the last answer must be a number, e.g. the result of a differentiation won't change the value of 'Ans'.
+Press 'Ans' to use the lprevious answer in your next calculation.
+Note: the last answer must be a number, e.g. the result of a differentiation won't affect the value of 'Ans'.

 If you press

 / you will see that Algeo intelligently places the exponent and the denominator.
 For example pressing

 ^ makes the cursor jump to the exponent level.
 Here you can enter the exponent.
 When you want to jump down to the normal level simply tap to the right of the expression on the blank space.
 If you don't like this input style then you can turn it off via Menu → Settings → Simple input method.

 c.
 You can access them if you swipe the keyboard to the left.
 The default value for the variables is 0.
 To set their values use '='.
 Example:

 Using graphs: You can move the graph by touch.
 To zoom in and out, use the buttons in the lower right corner.
 You can trace the function by choosing the Trace icon from the upper icon bar.
 On every plot line a dot appears.
 Move your finger across the screen to move the dots.
 It snaps automatically to intersections and roots of functions.
 In the upper part of the screen you will see the values of the graphed functions evaluated where the dot is.